Khavinson Bioregulators

 AEDG

-5-10 mg per injection · Once daily or every other day
+1-5 mg per subcutaneous injection (some protocols use 5-10 mg per full cycle) · Once daily or every other day

 Livagen